CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

 mode
 ....

 The mode of operation of the module.

+Possible values:

-When set to **subnet**, responses are tailored according to subnets.
-When set to **geodb**, responses are tailored according to geographic data retrieved from the configured database.
+- ``subnet`` – Responses are tailored according to subnets.
+- ``geodb`` – Responses are tailored according to geographic data retrieved from the configured database.

+*Default:* subnet

 .. _mod-geoip_geodb-file: